What is Dry Needling?

 What type of problems can be treated?

 Evidence for dry needling use in Physiotherapy has increased substantially over the past decade.
-Research provides support in the treatment of acute and chronic back pain, chronic neck pain, tension and migraine headaches, pelvic girdle pain, knee osteoarthritis, lateral elbow pain, and shoulder conditions.
+Research supports the treatment of acute and chronic back pain, chronic neck pain, tension and migraine headaches, pelvic girdle pain, knee osteoarthritis, lateral elbow pain, and shoulder conditions.

 It can be used for a variety of musculoskeletal problems.
 Some of the common conditions include: